nathanenglehart/nathanenglehart.github.io/t-test.md

 	return 0;
 }
 ```
-In this case, the sample's T value is -1.403427 with 2455 degrees of freedom. \
+In this case, $t = -1.403427$ with 2455 degrees of freedom. \
 \
-Again, to avoid so many manual calculations, we can use R:
+Again, a simpler approach utilizes R rather than C:
 ```r
 #!/usr/bin/env Rscript